Moose Jaw River

 Moose Jaw River is a river in the Canadian province of Saskatchewan.
 It is located in the southern part of the province in a region called the Prairie Pothole Region of North America, which extends throughout three Canadian provinces and five U.S. states.
 It is also within Palliser's Triangle and the Great Plains ecoregion.

 The Moose Jaw River drainage basin is one of five sub-basins that make up the Upper Qu'Appelle Watershed.
 Craven Dam at the village of Craven is the dividing point between the upper and lower watersheds of the Qu'Appelle River.
 The river and its tributaries drain a total of 9,360 km2.
 The total combined drainage area for the five sub-basins of the Upper Qu'Appelle Watershed is 23,443 km2.
 The Qu'Appelle River system is part of the much larger Hudson Bay drainage basin.

 Course

+The source of the Moose Jaw River is Ibsen Lake, which is about 6.4 km west of Yellow Grass.
+From there, the river travels in a north-westerly direction following Highway 39 most of the way to the city of Moose Jaw.
+As the river approaches the city, it crosses Highway 339, Stelcam Weir (50.2722°N 105.3052°W), Five Mile Dam (50.3275°N 105.5071°W), and Highway 2 before entering Wakamow Valley Park.
+In the valley, the river meets Thunder Creek and then snakes its way along the southern part of the city.
+At the south-east corner of Moose Jaw is the Kingsway Dam.

+The Kingsway Dam (50.3893°N 105.5019°W), which is owned and operated by the Saskatchewan Water Security Agency, is 5 m high and was built in 1948.
+It helps control water flows along the Moose Jaw River and creates a 160 ha reservoir in Wakamow Valley Park.
+Upgrades were done to the dam in 1985 and, after unprecedented flooding in 2010 and 2011, significant repairs were completed.